brick-a-brack/eagle-animation/README.md

 ### Development mode

-- Run `npm i --force` to install dependencies.
+- Run `npm i --legacy-peer-deps` to install dependencies.
 - Run `npm run start:electron` to launch the application in dev mode.
 - Run `npm run start:web` to launch the web app in dev mode.